ANRGUSC/CIRCE/README.md

 Distributed Systems, Vol. 13, No. 3, pp. 260 - 274, 2002.

 [2] Ouyang Liduo, HEFT Implementation Original Source Code, https://github.com/oyld/heft  (we have modified this code in ours.)

+# Acknowledgement
+This material is based upon work supported by Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001117C0053.
+Any views, opinions, and/or findings expressed are those of the author(s) and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.